liamawhite/heap/README.md

-# heap
+# Heap

-A basic heap implementation in Go to play around with Generics
+A basic max heap implementation in Go to play around with Generics